 Some of the more devastating accidents occur when drivers of large commercial trucks are overly fatigued.
-Many times, these truck drivers are so overworked and over-exhausted from all night and all day driving that they cannot concentrate on the road or they literally fall asleep at the wheel.
-The sheer size of these vehicles alone makes the prospect of a collision extremely scary.
+Many times, these truck drivers are so overworked and over-exhausted from all night and all day driving that they cannot concentrate on the road or they fall asleep at the wheel.
+The sheer size of these vehicles alone makes the prospect of a collision incredibly scary.

 This article will address:

 - The Reasons Why Truck Driver Fatigue is So Dangerous